windvalley/gossh/README.md

 Gossh is a high-performance and high-concurrency ssh tool.
 This tool can efficiently manage tens of thousands of Linux server clusters.
-It can efficiently execute commands, execute a script file, transfer files and dirs, etc.
+It can efficiently execute commands or a local script on remote servers, and transfer files and dirs to remote servers.

 Find more information at: https://github.com/windvalley/gossh